naturalis/galaxy-tool-lca/README.md

 python lca.py -i example/example.tabular -o output3_example.tabular -b 8 -id 80 -cov 80 -t best_hit -tid 98 -tcov 100 -flh unknown
 ```
 **Example 3 best hit species level identification explanation:**<br />
+Now we have a otu that is identified on species level.
+Also the last column of Otu9 is different then the previous examples.
+The value "best hit" means that there is no lca analysis performed but the species of the top hit is chosen for identification.
+If you look at the example.tabulat file you can see that the top hit of otu9 has an idendity above 98 and coverage above or equal to 100.

 | #query | #lca rank | #lca taxon | #kingdom | #phylum | #class | #order | #family | #genus | #species | #method |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | Otu6 | genus | Thelepus | Eukaryota | Annelida | Polychaeta | Terebellida | Terebellidae | Thelepus | no identification | lca |
 | Otu9 | species | Myxine glutinosa | Eukaryota | Chordata | unknown class | Myxiniformes | Myxinidae | Myxine | Myxine glutinosa | best hit |

+## author

+## How to cite

 ## Source
 Huson, D. H., Auch, A. F., Qi, J., & Schuster, S. C. (2007).
 MEGAN analysis of metagenomic data.
 Genome Research, 17(3), 377–386. http://doi.org/10.1101/gr.5969107